jaanga/gestification/yougest/readme.md

 Palm does display gymbol lock issues
 Provide 'in-world' objects to touch and manipulate
 Provide a mesh that looks like a hand that overlays the 'bones'
-Have that mesh animate in unison with the bones
+Have that hand mesh animate in unison with the bones
 Bones change color in relation to their velocity in a visible and useful manner